Roxalis/roxalis.github.io/_posts/2019-01-20-Recessions.md

 ![S&P 500](/assets/images/Recession_1.jpeg)

 What can one expect from market participants during an economic decline?
-During the great depression (1929) the market dropped over 80 percent and it took the markets more than 20 years to recover from losses.
-But in average the market drops 20.11 % in total during an economic decline (range: 6.36 - 86.03 %) and 1.34 % per month (0.51 - 3.57 %).
-A recession in average has a length of 1.25 years and a range from 7 months to 5.5 years (panic and depression of 1873).
+During the Great Depression (1929) the market dropped over 80 percent and it took the markets over 20 years to recover from losses.
+But on average the market drops 20.11% in total during a recession (variety: 6.36 - 86.03%) and 1.34% per month (0.51 - 3.57%).
+A recession on average has a length of 1.25 years and a range from 7 months to 5.5 years (panic and depression of 1873).

 Table 1: Recessions between 1857 and 2018[^fn2]